nextcloud/documentation/admin_manual/enterprise_ios_app/publishing_ios_app_3.rst

 Create Bundle IDs
 =================

-The next step is to create three **Bundle IDs**.
+The next step is to create four **Bundle IDs**.
 These are unique identifiers for your branded iOS app.
 You must also create an **App Group** and place your three **Bundle IDs** in your **App Group**.
 You will need your base **Bundle ID** and **App Group** when you build your app with the ownBrander app on